Girl from the North Country

 So, when a preacher selling bibles and a boxer looking for a comeback turn up in the middle of the night, things spiral beyond the point of no return…

 In Girl from the North Country, Conor McPherson beautifully weaves the iconic songbook of Bob Dylan into a show full of hope, heartbreak and soul.
-It premiered at The Old Vic, London, in July 2017, in a production directed by Conor McPherson.
+It premiered at The Old Vic, London, in July 2017, in a production directed by Conor McPherson, and later transferred to London's West End and Broadway.

 Blog Post: Conor McPherson on how Girl from the North Country came about: ‘Maybe five years ago I was asked if I might consider writing a play to feature Bob Dylan’s songs.
 I initially didn’t feel this was something I could do and I had cast it out of my mind when, one day, walking along, I saw a vision of a guesthouse in Minnesota in the 1930s.’
 Read more >>